Magnushst/aibn_bernhardt_group/README.md

 resume_interupted_prod_run.py: A robust restart script designed to truncate corrupt frames from interrupted .xyz files and resume simulations on HPC systems.

-/system_creation
+/system_creation\
-/Contains the generation scripts used to build the initial molecular mixture (1000 Water, 100 Acetic Acid, 100 Imidazole) with specific box lengths (37.2 Å) and periodic boundary conditions.
+Contains the generation scripts used to build the initial molecular mixture (1000 Water, 100 Acetic Acid, 100 Imidazole) with specific box lengths (37.2 Å) and periodic boundary conditions.

-/travis_function_analysis_plotting
+/travis_function_analysis_plotting\
-/Scripts used for post-processing trajectories via TRAVIS and generating the comparative plots for RDF, MSD, and bond lifetimes.
+Scripts used for post-processing trajectories via TRAVIS and generating the comparative plots for RDF, MSD, and bond lifetimes.